isabella232/devo-ps.github.io/_posts/blog/2013-06-20-automation-and-friction.md

 Our team has tried a lot of different approaches over the years.
 We kicked the tires on a lot of products and ended up doing as usual:

 1. **Simplify**.
 For example, we use Github to manage most tasks and discussions, including operations (HR, admin, ...), and marketing.
 We used [Trello](http://trello.com/) alongside Github for a while and we loved it.
 But it silo-ed the discussions.
 Everything from our employee handbook to tasks for buying snacks for the office are now on Github.
-It had also interesting side effect on transparency, but I'll talk about this another time.
+It also had an interesting side effect on transparency, but I'll talk about this another time.

 1. **Automate**.
 We automate pretty much everything we can.
 When you apply to one of our job by email for example, we push the attachments in Dropbox (likely your resume) and create a ticket with the relevant information on Github.
 [Zapier](http://zapier.com) is great for this kind of stuff by the way.